 Osteoarthritis (OA), also known as Degenerative Joint Disease (DJD), is a group of mechanical abnormalities involving the degradation of joints, including articular cartilage and subchondral bone.
+If you’re struggling with OA in Louisiana, consulting a Louisiana Social Security Disability lawyer may help you navigate your options for disability benefits.

 What is the Difference Between Degenerative Joint Disease and Arthritis?